 Modifications to Policies and Procedures: The Town of Porter will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
 For example, individuals with service animals are welcomed in The Town of Porter offices, even where pets are generally prohibited.

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of The Town of Porter, should contact Wayne Collins at 918-483-0176 as soon as possible but no later than 48 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of The Town of Porter, should contact the town office at 918-483-0176 as soon as possible but no later than 48 hours before the scheduled event.

 The ADA does not require the Town of Porter to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.

 Complaints that a program, service, or activity of The Town of Porter is not accessible to persons with disabilities should be directed to the ADA Compliance Officer at 918-483-0176.

 The Town of Porter will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.